Nupur-me/Nupur-me/README.md

 # 💫About Me :

 - 👩‍💻 Enthusiastic Software Engineer.
-- 💻 Passionate about the journey of front-end web development and excited to dive deeper into Python programming.
+- 💻 Passionate about the journey of Delopment and excited to dive deeper into Programming.
 - ⭐I am actively looking for exciting opportunities in the software field that would help me to learn new technologies and to improve my skills as a developer, and contributor to the organization.